-As more and more people decide that kratom is right for them, interest in growing kratom at home is skyrocketing.
-Whether you grow your own kratom indoors or out in a garden, it’s a possibility most kratom advocates will look into at some time or another.
+As more people decide that kratom is right for them, interest in growing kratom at home is skyrocketing.
+Whether you grow your own kratom plant indoors or out in a garden, it’s a possibility most kratom advocates will look into it at some time or another.
 Let’s look at both whether you can and whether you should grow your own Kratom.

 The Roots Of Kratom